 Car insurance rates change every year.
 According to a survey by J.D.
 Power, car insurance rates increased by 2-3% on average from 2016-2017.
-That means that if you shopped around for the best deal in 2016, you might no longer have it in 2017.
+That means that if you shopped around for the best deal in 2021, you might no longer have it in 2022.

-However, in addition to changing rates on the provider side, your finances also change from year to year, and you may be able to get a discount from a different provider that you weren’t eligible for the year before.
+However, in addition to changing car insurance rates on the provider side, your finances also change from year to year, and you may be able to get a discount from a different provider that you weren’t eligible for the year before.

 For this reason, many experts recommend comparing your insurance premium to other premiums every 6-12 months depending on how often your premium renews.

-While you can’t control what your auto insurance premium will be, you can engage in good habits that will keep your rate as low as possible.
+While you can’t control what your auto insurance premium will be, you can engage in good habits that will keep your car insurance rate as low as possible.
 Make sure to drive safely, take a defensive driving course, maintain a good credit score, shop around yearly for better deals, and avoid accidents and traffic violations.

 We also put together a comprehensive guide on how car insurance works that you may find very helpful.
 We talk about how car insurance works in general, how to find a provider, what types of car insurance you need, etc.